alterednode/VisualCounterAPI/README.md

 ## CORS

-Set allowed origins in visualcounter/api.py
+Set allowed origins in visualcounter/api.py, the default is all, as this project was started to create a public API

 ## Extensibility